DirkHeinke/arduinoToESPHome-guide/Readme.md

 We use the `add_on_state_callback` function on the passed inputs to set our variables whenever a new value is received by ESPHome.
 The rest of the code is unchanged but wrapped in a new class which extends the ESPHome Component class.
 The complete ESPHome project is in the folder `esphome`

-When everything is complied and uploaded, you can now add the device to Home Assistant and you should see these controls:
+When everything is compiled and uploaded, you can now add the device to Home Assistant and you should see these controls:

 ![](HomeAssistantControls.png)